 This trimmer is capable of slicing branches up to 9/16 inches thick, which might sound standard already to you but no, not every trimmer out there can do this.
-Remember that these are the best corded hedge trimmers we are talking about in this piece.

 The Toro 51490 is quite lightweight at 6.1 pounds.
 6.1 lbs for a hedge trimmer is really very little, so you’ll have an easy time operating it.
 Thanks to the again standard sounding dual-action blade that produces about 40% less vibration.